Political positions of Ron Paul: Medicare prescription drug program

-Tax credits for healthcare expenses & Children's Health Insurance Program
+Tax credits for healthcare expenses and Children's Health Insurance Program

 Paul voted in 2007 and 2009 against reauthorization and expansion of the Children's Health Insurance Program (SCHIP), which is a joint state-federal program to provide health insurance for children and pregnant women in low-income families who do not qualify for Medicaid.

 He has been a consistent advocate for offering tax credits for healthcare expenses.
 In each Congress since 2000 Paul has proposed bills that would provide families with tax credits of up to $500 for the healthcare expenses of each dependent family member, and up to $3000 for the care of each dependent with a disability or serious disease such as cancer.

 Since 2003, Paul has several times introduced into Congress proposals to provide tax credits for the cost of health insurance premiums, and to increase the allowable tax deduction for healthcare expenses (by removing the 7.5% deduction limit).
 He has also advocated expanding the tax benefits of health savings accounts.